Children’s Eye Exams

 Children’s healthMyopiaPediatrics

-Myopia, also known as nearsightedness, affects the ability to see objects in the distance clearly.
+Myopia, also known as nearsightedness, affects a person’s ability to see objects in the distance clearly.
 It typically begins at a young age and often progresses into adulthood.
-Routine eye exams are capable of diagnosing this issue, and early intervention can prevent it from progressing into more severe vision issues, like high myopia.
-Myopia management, or […]
+Comprehensive eye exams are capable of diagnosing this issue, and early intervention can prevent it from progressing into more severe vision issues, like high myopia.
+Myopia management, […]

 Read More…